richard-porter/richard-porter/README.md

 -----

-## About

-All proceeds from published work support charitable organizations.

-*The first step in sovereignty is naming what’s happening to you.
-The second step is deciding what to do about it.
-There is no third step.*

 ## Suggested GitHub Topics

 `ai-safety` · `ai-psychosis` · `ai-governance` · `llm-safety` · `sycophancy` · `ai-alignment` · `behavioral-safety` · `deterministic-safety` · `human-ai-interaction` · `ai-ethics` · `mental-health` · `ai-accountability` · `guardrails` · `responsible-ai`